Murdock135/NewSecondBrain/Work/P-AgenticSystem/Dive/Scratch/experiments.md

 6. Memory (Executor)

 - We can do a study of how strictly the executor adheres to the planner's plan.
-- Benchmark the system on HLE's healthscience related questions and our in house dataset.
 - Make comparisons with off the shelf LLMs and previous agentic architectures.